orientechnologies/orientdb-docs/src/distributed/Distributed-Runtime.md

 # Distributed runtime
-_NOTE: available only in Enteprise Edition_
+_NOTE: available only in Enterprise Edition_

 ## Node status
 To retrieve the distributed configuration of a OrientDB server, execute a HTTP GET operation against the URL `http://<server>:<port>/distributed/node`.
 Example: